beckykwarren/machine-learning-challenge/README.md

 # machine-learning-challenge

-An exploration of machine learning models using th Ames Housing Dataset.
+An exploration of machine learning models using the Ames Housing Dataset.

+Linear Regression model
+Decision Tree model
+Exploration of variables